Meet our Staff

 Clare Friedrich, BoBB:CE Program Manager

-Clare is a Lamaze certified childbirth educator, prenatal yoga instructor, occasional doula, and mom to a rambunctious toddler.
-She is passionate about influencing the maternal healthcare system positively and making sure that families feel confident about their options.
+As a Lamaze certified childbirth educator, prenatal yoga instructor, and parent, Clare is passionate about influencing the maternal healthcare system positively and making sure that families feel confident about their options and have access to quality education.
+She provides outreach and marketing for The Business of Being Born: Classroom Edition (BoBB:CE) and coordinates CiC’s Healthy Birth Workshops.
 Prior to working at Choices in Childbirth, Clare was an education planner for an architecture firm designing K-12 schools, a health education consultant for the NYC Department of Education, and a qualitative researcher at Columbia University Medical College’s Center for Student Wellness.
 She has a B.A. in Environmental Design from the University of Missouri, an M.S in Design Studies from the University of Wisconsin, and is currently pursuing an M.A in Health Education at Teachers College Columbia University.
-Her research in maternal health is being used to develop a culturally relevant maternal health literacy web application.